 (Grades 3-5) Through careful observations and sketches, students will follow in the footsteps of great naturalists, learning science by studying natural objects.
 They will investigate the special features of a variety of bird groups to discover how these animals are adapted to their habitats.

 (Grades 6-8) How did we become the brainy, social, bipedal creatures that we are today?
 Using the evidence shown in the skulls, bones, and tools of our ancient human ancestors, students will explore the way environmental changes drove the evolution of our species.

 (Grades 4-7) Explore the Mexica and Aztec civilization through artifacts and primary documents.
 Use these primary sources to investigate the contact between Aztec and Spanish peoples.
 Learn about how ancient Mexica ways connect to the Day of the Dead celebration in Mexico today.

 (Grades 4-7) Investigate Classic Period Maya culture and people through the clues left behind in their tools, buildings, and writing.
 Learn how archaeologists and other scientists unravel the mysteries of past cultures and what they mean today.

 (Grades 6-12) How has New England changed over the past 500 million years?
 By studying rocks, fossils, and living animals that provide the clues to ancient oceans, volcanoes, and ice ages, students will leave this lab with a better understanding of what New England looked like, who lived here, and how scientists know about these ancient environments.

 (Grades 6-12) By comparing the skeletons and technology of human and non-human primates from Australopithecus to Homo sapiens students will see the evolutionary trends which led to the emergence of modern humans.
-Read more about Human Evolution
+Students will learn how skulls, teeth, hips, and other key Read more about Human Evolution